Reinstall Sophos Firewall OS: USB reimage

 - Check licence status, serial number and Sophos Central assignment.

-- Document model, current SFOS version, target version and backup version.
+- Document model, revision, current SFOS version, build, target version and backup version.

 - Note WAN data, VLANs, static routes, VPN parameters and special HA information separately.